-You can change the backup method to VSS_BT_COPY with a registry key.
+You can change the backup method to VSS_BT_COPY with a registry value.
 For more information, contact Veeam Customer Support.

 - If you do not want to suspend VMs in the job, select the Take crash consistent backup instead of suspending VM check box.
 In this case, Veeam Backup & Replication will create a crash-consistent backup of a VM.